Skip to main content

 Key takeaways

-• Cephalexin is a broad-spectrum, first-generation cephalosporin antibiotic that is FDA-approved for treating bacterial skin infections in dogs, including superficial pyoderma.
-It is also effective against other infections.
+• Cephalexin is a cephalosporin antibiotic approved by the FDA for treating bacterial skin infections in dogs, including superficial pyoderma, but it may also be used for other bacterial infections.

-• Side effects of cephalexin in dogs are uncommon but may include mild diarrhea, vomiting, increased salivation, and, rarely, allergic reactions.
-A veterinarian should monitor dosage adjustments to minimize risks.
+• Side effects of cephalexin in dogs are uncommon but may include mild diarrhea, vomiting, loss of appetite, increased salivation, and, rarely, allergic reactions.

 What is cephalexin used for in dogs?